 While the British side had talked beforehand of a contest to “bind the two countries together”, there was in fact plenty of argie-bargie, with the visitors refusing to allow the US to replace an injured player and Hagen copping flack for revealing his team line-up so late.
 When asked how he had enjoyed his captaincy role, Sir Walter replied “never again” - ironically he went on to skipper the next five US sides.

 Despite his financial contribution, Ryder missed that first spiky encounter because he was afraid of the six-day voyage and had to wait until the next meeting at Moortown near Leeds in 1929, before he could fully appreciate the success of his vision, made all the sweeter when George Duncan led the British team to victory 7-5.

 Ryder’s greatest golfing moment, however, came when the contest next returned to Britain in 1933 (not just because the home side won again, 6.5-5.5).
 He was joined at Southport & Ainsdale Golf Club by the Prince of Wales, a gallery of 15,000 spectators, and the future of the Ryder Cup was assured.
 It also proved the last time that Samuel attended his own event – which was perhaps just as well since Britain did not win his cup again for 24 years.

 By 1935 Ryder was seriously ill.
-He died on January 2, 1936, during a Christmas trip to the Langham Hotel in London, of a massive hemorrhage.
+He died on January 2, 1936, during a Christmas trip to the Langham Hotel in London, of a massive haemorrhage.
 He was buried in St Albans, along with his favourite mashie (5- iron) and left less than £30,000 in his will.
-An accompanying note from the great man explained that this was due to his numerous charitable donations in his life, when it was “of greater benefit to all concerned”.
+An accompanying note from the great man explained that this was due to his numerous charitable donations in his life when it was “of greater benefit to all concerned”.